The Difference Between Offshoring and Outsourcing: What’s Best for Your Business?

 While having different meanings and approaches, these two terms get confused a lot.
-In order to help you choose the best option for your business and gain the maximal benefit from it, we will explain the exact difference between offshoring and outsourcing and the ways each can benefit your business.
+In order to help you choose the best option for your business and gain the maximal benefit from it, we will explain the exact difference between offshoring vs outsourcing and the ways each can benefit your business.

 The definition of outsourcing

 Outsourcing means obtaining services from a third-party provider to complete or accompany the internal operations of your company.
 The simplest example of outsourcing would be hiring a design agency to assist you in developing a new product.

 Note that outsourcing does not necessarily mean working with a provider from another country - in the case of outsourcing, the location of a third-party provider does not matter.
 What matters is the quality of services this provider offers and the way they match your business needs.

 There are a few reasons why outsourcing is so popular.
 First is the cost of services.
 When comparing the cost of outsourcing with the cost of hiring and maintaining an in-house specialist (or a team of specialists), outsourcing turns out to be much more affordable.
 Mind the hidden costs though - there are several things to consider when getting ready to outsource certain processes.